mashaheen/alx-low_level_programming/0x01-variables_if_else_while/README.md

-README for variables/for loop/do while in c
+README for variables/for loop/do while in  AND ADDING CHANGES HEREc